 If you are between the ages of 10 to 17 you will appear before the Youth Court.

 Youth Court Solicitors

-Unlike the Magistrates Court the Court itself is a lot less formal; the public are not permitted to attend hearings and often the youth will be addressed informally on a first name basis.
+Unlike the Magistrates Court, the Youth Court is less formal.
+The public are not permitted to attend hearings and often the youth will be addressed informally on a first name basis.
 If the defendant is under 16 years of age parental or guardian supervision may be required.

 There may be times where the seriousness of allegations made against a defendant will require the matter to be passed by the Crown Court.
 The matter may start at the Youth Court but will be passed to the Crown Court.
 Such matters include, rape, murder or GBH.